Lindahl tax: Preference knowledge problem

 A second drawback to the Lindahl solution is that individuals may be unsure of their own valuation of a public good.
 Even if individuals are attempting to be honest with their willingness to pay, they may have no idea of their true value.
 This is especially true for public goods that individuals do not interact with on a day-to-day basis, like fireworks and national defense.

 Preference aggregation problem

 Even if individuals know their marginal willingness to pay, and are honest in their reporting, the government can have extreme difficulties aggregating this into a social value.
 In situations where few individuals are affected by the public good, like the example below, aggregation can be relatively simple.
 However, in the case of national defense in the United States, compiling the marginal willingness to pay for this public good of each individual would be nearly impossible.

 Mathematical representation

 We assume that there are two goods in an economy:the first one is a "public good", and the second is "everything else".
 The price of the public good can be assumed to be Ppublic and the price of everything else can be Pelse.

+Person 1 will choose his bundle such that: